balena-io/docs/pages/gettingStarted-BBB.md

 Click the `Download Device OS` button to get the resin.io operating system image for your application.
 A dialog will appear prompting you to specify how your device connects to the internet, its recommended at this point to select ethernet.
+The download can take a little while to get started, so be patient.

 __NOTE:__ Wifi on the Beaglebone has not been thoroughly tested, and for the time being it is recommended to use an ethernet connection.